acli/pidgin-hant/README.md

 The Hong Kong Chinese translations are currently generated from the Taiwanese Chinese translations with essentially the same script that was used way back in 2008.

-My goal was to remove inconsistencies in the existing translation and to finish it (often just by resurrecting disappeared msgstr’s that were present 10 years ago).
+My goal was to resolve inconsistencies in the existing translation and to finish it (often just by resurrecting disappeared msgstr’s that were present 10 years ago).
 The file is currently 100% translated but needs to go through copy and comparative editing.